openchange/website/src/developers/roadmap.md

 <br/>

-## libmapirops ##
+## mapirops ##

-This library packs and unpacks MAPI Rops and MAPI data.
-This will replace the MAPI NDR IDL auto-generated code, with a hand-written stack reviewed using Microsoft Exchange Protocols specifications and coupled to unit testing and documentation
+This stack packs and unpacks MAPI Rops and MAPI data.
+It will replace the MAPI NDR IDL auto-generated code, with new code reviewed using Microsoft Exchange Protocols specifications and coupled to unit testing and documentation.

 ## Unit testing ##